Motor Voter FAQs

 - you will be asked to affirm to the Board of Elections Affirmation

-- you will be asked to agree to the NYS Department of Motor Vehicles Attestation
+- you will be asked to agree to the New York State Department of Motor Vehicles Attestation

-- upon completion, we will forward your voter registration application to your County Board of Elections for processing
+- upon completion, we will forward your voter registration application to your County or City Board of Elections for processing

 Please note: The DMV does not approve or deny voter registration applications.
-We only send the application to the County Board of Elections for their review.
+We only send the application to the County or City Board of Elections for their review.

 If you do not want to change the information on your DMV records but still want to register to vote or update your voter registration information, complete the New York State Voter Registration Form (PDF) on the New York State Board of Elections website and mail it to your County Board of Elections.